Beijing bars arrivals from UK, Belgium due to second Covid-19 waves | Malay Mail

 In March, as the virus ripped across the world, China shut its borders to all foreign nationals.

-But in a sharp reversal as the outbreak once more billows out across Europe, the Chinese embassy in the UK said Beijing had “decided to temporarily suspend entry into China by non-Chinese nationals.”
+But in a sharp reversal as the outbreak once more billows out across Europe, the Chinese embassy in the UK yesterday said Beijing had “decided to temporarily suspend entry” from Britain by non-Chinese nationals.

-“The suspension is a temporary response necessitated by the current situation of Covid-19,” it said yesterday.

-The Chinese embassy website in Belgium announced a similar ban on travellers as a “last resort in response to the current pandemic.”

-The Chinese foreign ministry did not immediately reply to an AFP request for comment.
+The Chinese foreign ministry said today it was a “reasonable and fair” measure to tackle the pandemic.

+“China is drawing on the practices of many countries and adjusting its handling of the entry of the relevant people into China based on the changing pandemic situation,” said ministry spokesman Wang Wenbin.

-The UK, one of the world's hardest hit countries with nearly 48,000 deaths linked to the virus and more than one million cases, has entered a new nationwide lockdown to curb the spread of the pandemic.
+The UK — one of the world’s hardest-hit countries with nearly 48,000 deaths linked to the virus and more than one million cases — has entered a new nationwide lockdown to curb the contagion’s spread.

-Belgium, which has the most Covid-19 cases per capita in the world, has been in lockdown since last week.
+Belgium, which has the most Covid-19 cases per capita in the world, has been in lockdown since last week, while large parts of the Philippines went back into lockdown in October.

-The websites of Chinese embassies in other European countries were not carrying similar notices on Thursday morning, and citizens of these countries with visas are able to travel to China, subject to conditions.

-Beijing has recently tightened requirements for travellers from several countries, making entry much more difficult.
+Beijing has recently tightened requirements for travellers from several other countries, making entry much more difficult.

 The new rules apply to travellers from countries including France, India, Singapore, Canada, Germany, Pakistan, South Africa and the US.